 The system encompasses Lake Bridgeport, Eagle Mountain Lake and 27 miles of floodway levees built by the U.S. Army Corps of Engineers.
-These structures work together to provide vital protection flood protection to area residents and businesses and protect billions of dollars of property behind the levee system.
+These structures work together to provide vital flood protection to area residents and businesses and protect billions of dollars of property behind the levee system.

 The floodway levees along the Trinity River protect hundreds of thousands of Fort Worth residents and more than $1.2 billion in assets.

 The flood of 1949, which many consider to be the worst in Fort Worth’s history, took the lives of 10 citizens, left more than 13,000 homeless, and destroyed hundreds of homes and businesses along the Clear and West Forks of the Trinity.This devastating flood event changed the course of Fort Worth’s history, and led to the creation of the 27-mile Fort Worth Floodway that protects the city today.
 Designed and built by the U.S. Army Corps of Engineers in the 1950s, 60s and 70s, the levees have been maintained and operated by TRWD’s operations personnel for the last 70 years.